 ‘Weekend’ is defined to include Friday, Saturday and Sunday, except in the Middle East where hotels may define the weekend as Thursday, Friday and Saturday.

-After the 1 March 2019, the certificate is delivered via email.
-Those joining before 1 March will receive a paper certificate that is handed over to the hotel upon checking in.
+The certificate is loaded to your IHG account.
+Those joining before 1 March 2019 however would have received a paper certificate that can be handed over to the hotel upon checking in.

 The complimentary weekend night credit can be redeemed here.